 The statement is to be 2,000 to 4,000 words.
 While the statement is not primarily a research paper, a studied theological reflection is expected.
 If the initial written draft of the statement is judged unacceptable by the faculty examiners, a maximum of two revisions will be permitted.
-The statement and its oral review are graded on a pass/ fail basis.
+The statement and its oral review are graded on a pass/fail basis.
 Students graduating in December or May are expected normally to submit and to defend the statement during the fall term.
-Time extensions beyond the fall term are granted for extraordinary cause by the Dean of the Seminary.
+Time extensions beyond the fall term are made only for extraordinary cause, and must be granted by the Dean or Associate Academic Dean.

 In the spring of their second year, students will consult with the Dean of the Seminary concerning their decision for an individual or corporate statement.
-Each student or student group will be assigned by the Dean of the Seminary to a team of two faculty from different Areas for the written and oral review.
+Each student or student group will be assigned by the Dean to a team of two faculty from different areas for the written and oral review.
 It is not the purpose of the Seminary to test for orthodoxy in this experience.
 Students will be expected, however, to indicate in the oral examination how their views relate to particular elements in the traditions of the church and/or contemporary theologies.